RekhaDevendra/Grocery-Sales-Analysis/README.md

 - `classification_tree.png`: Graphical representation of the classification tree.
 - `decision_tree.png`: Visualization of the decision tree used for predicting purchase behavior.
 - `purchase_behavior_analysis.png`: Insights into customer purchase behavior, represented visually.
-- Additional plots and dashboards for analysis and insights are stored in this directory.
+- Additional plots and KPI dashboards for analysis and insights are stored in this directory.

 ## Tools and Technologies